Augvald: Background

 Augvald's possible kingdom (in red) largely coincides with sites connected to the 8th-century kingdom of the monarch from the Storhaug burial mound, identified through archaeological excavations.
 This lends credibility to saga accounts of sites integral to a contemporary kingdom.

 The sagas do not say when Augvald lived, but an early suggestion by Torfæus placed Augvald in the 3rd century AD.
 Modern estimates have been made based on two of his reported descendants, Geirmund and Håvard Heljarskinn, who are said to have settled Iceland as "old men" when Harald Fairhair consolidated his power in Norway.
 According to an estimate by Marit Synnøve Vea based on generation-cycles of 30 years (though she notes 25 years might be more accurate), Augvald would have lived in the Migration Period, with slightly varied interpretations around 580–630, around 600 or in the early 7th century.
 Arnfrid Opedal has considered a shorter generation-cycle of 20 years, which would place Augvald 90 years later, at the end of the 7th century.

 To justify their right to rule, Norse royal families, among other things, traced their bloodlines back to divine creatures.
 As a member of the West-Nordic royal families, Augvald traced his ancestry back to the ancient giant Fornjót (likely another name for Ymir).
 According to the sagas, Augvald was the son of Rognvald, in turn the son of Rugalf, son of Gard Agdi, son of Nór—a direct descendant of Fornjót.
 Augvald originally had his throne at "Roga" in "Jøsursheid".
-Historian P. A. Munch located the name Jøsureid in Kviteseid in western Telemark, and thus placed Augvald's kingdom in the mountains between Rogaland and Telemark, concluding that the kingdom had stretched to western Telemark.
-Per Hernæs has on the other hand identified Jøsursheid as an old name for the moorland within Jøsenfjorden in Hjelmeland, although he questions whether conditions in the area could have allowed for the rise of a great chieftain such as Augvald.
+Historian P. A. Munch located the name Jøsureid in the present-day Kviteseid Municipality in western Telemark, and thus placed Augvald's kingdom in the mountains between Rogaland and Telemark, concluding that the kingdom had stretched to western Telemark.
+Per Hernæs has on the other hand identified Jøsursheid as an old name for the moorland within Jøsenfjorden in the present-day Hjelmeland Municipality, although he questions whether conditions in the area could have allowed for the rise of a great chieftain such as Augvald.